3 Simple Ways to Hang Christmas Stockings With NO Hangers or Nails

-THREE FOUR simple solutions.
 No more excuses for that long chorus line of stocking hangers dictating your mantel display.

-1) Very simple solution
+1) Very Simple Solution:

 Two, just two, stocking holders suspending a standard curtain rod.

-It doesn’t get much easier (or cheaper) than that!
+It doesn’t get much easier than this!

 Keep a look out for two heavy stocking holders that have a hook or loop large enough to slip a thin curtain rod through.

 It’s playground physics we all learned on the teeter totter — the further back you sit, the more weight you can lift.
-And to Mr. Toler, our 7th grade science teacher, who is shaking his head in despair and resignation: Yes, it’s lever and torque.
+To Mr. Toler, my 7th grade science teacher, who is shaking his head in despair and resignation: Yes, it’s lever and torque.
 But, really we all know it as teeter totter physics, right?

 When my stockings easily fit within the space, I just use a twist tie to attached each stocking loop to the rod.